wliandev/TomatoTube/README.md

 ## Motivation

 When using the Pomodoro Technique and working with a video playing in the background, pausing or switching videos every 5 to 25 minutes is a hassle.
-Not wanting to be distracted by having to pause my video or change tabs, I made this website for an automatic and unified Pomodoro experience.
+Not wanting to be distracted by having to pause my video or change tabs, I made this website for a more automatic and unified Pomodoro experience.

 ## Getting Started

-Input two YouTube URLs to get started!
+Paste two YouTube URLs in the input boxes, then click submit and start.

 ## Contributing

+Open a Github issue if you find a bug.